-The output of the following Transact-SQL query will indicate nonzero values for
+The output of the following Transact-SQL query indicates nonzero values for

 SELECT osn.node_id, osn.memory_node_id, osn.node_state_desc, omn.locked_page_allocations_kb FROM sys.dm_os_memory_nodes omn INNER JOIN sys.dm_os_nodes osn ON (omn.memory_node_id = osn.memory_node_id) WHERE osn.node_state_desc <> 'ONLINE DAC';

-The current SQL Server error log will report the message, "Using locked pages in the memory manager" during server startup.
+The current SQL Server error log reports the message,

-The Memory Manager section of the DBCC MEMORYSTATUS output will show a nonzero value for the
+The Memory Manager section of the DBCC MEMORYSTATUS output shows a nonzero value for the

 Multiple instances of SQL Server

-When you are running multiple instances of the Database Engine, there are different approaches you can use to manage memory:
+When you're running multiple instances of the Database Engine, there are different approaches you can use to manage memory:

 Use max server memory (MB) in each instance to control memory usage, as detailed above.
 Establish maximum settings for each instance, being careful that the total allowance isn't more than the total physical memory on your machine.
 You might want to give each instance memory proportional to its expected workload or database size.
 This approach has the advantage that when new processes or instances start up, free memory will be available to them immediately.
 The drawback is that if you aren't running all of the instances, none of the running instances will be able to utilize the remaining free memory.